Thirumalai-97/quantum-club-iitj/content/fallfest/index.md

           - Introduction to Quantum computing and Qiskit implementations.
           - Superposition, Entanglement, and Quantum teleportation.

-        - **Quantum Algorithm :**
+        - **Transpilation and VQE :**
-          - Quantum parallelism and Supremacy over classical.
+          - Transpilation of Quantum circuits and running it on Quantum Hardware.
-          - Deutsch-Jozsa Algorithm theory and implementation.
+          - VQE method and implementation.

         - **Qiskit Quantum Hackathon:**
           - Coding Hackathon with Qiskit Grader.